HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

     Loading: *
     ```

-    * Note the file name, if it is different than `test.bin`, you should rename the file in TFTP server to match
+    * Note the file name, if it is different from `test.bin`, you should rename the file in TFTP server to match
-    * Note the server IP address, if it is different than `192.168.1.5`, you must change your PC static IP address settings so they would match
+    * Note the server IP address, if it is different from `192.168.1.5`, you must change your PC static IP address settings, so they would match

-  * If download doesn’t start and you see `Retry count exceeded; starting again` message, your TFTP server is not running or cannot be reached, check IP, ethernet connection and TFTP server
+  * If download doesn’t start, and you see `Retry count exceeded; starting again` message, your TFTP server is not running or cannot be reached, check IP, ethernet connection and TFTP server

 * After the download, you should see the message: